hermonochy/Rescueland/The Planet File.md

 General: A planet rich in crystalline resources, Keluha attracts commerce and focuses on technological advancements in resource management.

+## Recola

+Name: Recola

+Pronounced: Re-coal-ahh

+Capital: Gnogo

+Leader: Emperor Astan

+Power Status: 5999999997/6000000000

+Space Force Size: 567 quadrillion
+- Interceptors: 567 quadrillion
+- Battle Ships: 6780
+- Darkfighters: 3

+Ground Force Size: 146 hexillion

+Tech Level: 12

+Population: 380 hexillion

+Atmosphere: Nitrogen 59%, Oxygen 30%, Argon 10%

+General: The final of the 3 'superpowers' ,Rescueland and Helucky being the other two.
+This superpower focuses on speed for it's ships, and specialises in radar and radio manipulation, having been pulling the strings of the Rescueland-Helucky war scince it started.

 ## Morrel

 Name: Morrel